-The PAM modes available and their description are listed in Table 49.
+The PAM modes available and their description are listed in Table 53.

 Item Description PAM Mode local user database - Authenticate against the local user database only, see Chapter 6.1.
 RADIUS with fallback - Authenticate against the RADIUS server first and then against the local database in case the RADIUS server is not accessible.
 RADIUS only - Authenticate only against the RADIUS server.
 Note that you will not be able to authenticate to the router in case the RADIUS server is not accessible!
-TACACS+ with fallback - Authenticate against the TACACS+ server is not accessible.
+TACACS+ with fallback - Authenticate against the TACACS+ server first and then against the local database in case the TACACS+ server is not accessible.
 TACACS+ only - Authenticate only against the TACACS+ server.
 Note that you will not be able to authenticate to the router in case the TACACS+ server is not accessible!

-Table 49: Available Modes of PAM
+Table 53: Available Modes of PAM